×

 Manually setting resource quota limits for virtual machines

-Resource quotas that only use requests automatically work with virtual machines (VMs).
+Resource quotas that only use requests automatically work with VMs.
 If your resource quota uses limits, you must manually set resource limits on VMs.
-Resource limits must be at least 100 MiB larger than resource requests.
+Memory resource limits, defined by the spec.template.spec.domain.resources.limits.memory value, must be at least 500 MiB, or 2% larger than the spec.template.spec.domain.memory.guest value.

 Manual management of resource quota limits is not recommended.
 It is recommended to enable automatic resource quota limit computation instead, as described in the previous section.
 Manual limit settings can lead to quota misconfigurations or scheduling issues.